devansien/RubeGoldbergArrayReverser/README.md

 This project consists of:
 * Simple but unnecessarily complex array reverser.

-# Description:
+## Description:

 ```
-    1. This project was given as one of the code review based interview quetions
+    1. This project was given as one of the code review based interview questions
        from an IT company looking for a graduate software developer.
 ```